 Bachelor of Engineering is a continuation of technical expertise acquired in corresponding Diploma programmes and offers an opportunity to Diploma holders to obtain Bachelor Degree in Engineering.

-- All candidates who have passed Diploma course in any discipline from SLIET or from any other polytechnic affiliated with any State Board of Technical Education and approved by All India Council for Technical Education (AICTE), securing 55% marks (50% in case of candidates belonging to reserved categories) are eligible to compete for admission to the appropriate B.E. programmes.
+- All candidates who have passed Diploma courses in any discipline from SLIET or from any other polytechnic affiliated with any State Board of Technical Education and approved by All India Council for Technical Education (AICTE) securing 55% marks or CGPA 5.5 on 10-point scale or equivalent (50% or CGPA 5.0 on a 10-point scale or equivalent in case of candidates belonging to reserved categories, SC/ST/OBC (Non Creamy Layer)/PH) are eligible to compete for admission to the appropriate B.E. programmes.

 - Those who are appearing in final examination may also apply.

 Duration: The candidates who get admission in B.E. through lateral entry will have to spend 3 Yrs to complete their course.